Navigation auf uzh.ch

 Second, it will embrace a citizen-science approach, supporting activities that maximize the collaboration between citizens and scientists in all phases of the research process.

-Third and most importantly, the Data Centre together with members of the sub-projects will collaboratively organize the sampling process to ensure efficient sampling and coordination of the different samples and instruments
+Third and most importantly, the Data Centre together with members of the sub-projects will collaboratively organize the sampling process to ensure efficient sampling and coordination of the different samples and instruments used for experimental, survey and qualitative research.

 Gendered Perspectives on Assisted Reproduction: An Investigation of the Swiss Population's Attitudes and Motivations (by Maila Mertens)